-- Contact the Education Abroad Office to alert them of the situation.
+- Contact Education Abroad to alert them of the situation.

 - Gather more information about the situation from the following resources:

-- If you receive new information or if the situation changes, report the information to the Education Abroad Office.
+- If you receive new information or if the situation changes, report the information to Education Abroad.

 - Keep copies of receipts for expenses associated with the situation, such as medical expenses.

-- Complete an Incident Report and submit it to the Education Abroad Office at an appropriate time after the urgency of the situation has passed.
+- Complete an Incident Report and submit it to Education Abroad at an appropriate time after the urgency of the situation has passed.